LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Product Offering:**

-Cake Varieties: Cake shops offer a diverse range of cakes, including classic flavors like chocolate and vanilla, as well as specialty and custom creations.
+> - Cake Varieties: Cake shops offer a diverse range of cakes, including classic flavors like chocolate and vanilla, as well as specialty and custom creations.
-Cupcakes and Pastries: In addition to traditional cakes, many cake shops also produce cupcakes, pastries, and other sweet treats.
+> - Cupcakes and Pastries: In addition to traditional cakes, many cake shops also produce cupcakes, pastries, and other sweet treats.

-Customization:
+**Customization:**

-Custom Orders: Cake shops often take custom orders for special occasions such as birthdays, weddings, and anniversaries.
+> - Custom Orders: Cake shops often take custom orders for special occasions such as birthdays, weddings, and anniversaries.
 They may create unique designs and decorations based on customer preferences.

-Decoration and Presentation:
+**Decoration and Presentation:**

 Cake Decoration: Cake decorators work on the visual appeal of cakes, using various techniques like frosting, fondant, and edible decorations to create visually stunning and thematic designs.
 Packaging: Cake shops pay attention to packaging to ensure that cakes are transported safely and maintain their freshness.